 Active involvement in planetary research at Brown dates back to the mid-1960's near the beginning of the modern era of planetary exploration.
 This tradition continues today with involvement in a wide variety of research programs and continued participation in planetary missions.
-A major emphasis that links diverse approaches within the Department of Geological Sciences is the study of surface processes and their role in the overall evolution of planetary geologic history and internal evolution.
+A major emphasis that links diverse approaches within the Department of Earth, Environmental, and Planetary Sciences, is the study of surface processes and their role in the overall evolution of planetary geologic history and internal evolution.
 A variety of perspectives is provided by the Brown faculty: planetary processes, remote sensing, geophysics, petrology, and terrestrial analog studies.
 As a consequence, students involved in Planetary Geological Sciences at Brown commonly develop cross-disciplinary backgrounds with the graduate program tailored to emphasize the strengths of individual students while maintaining a solid foundation in the geological sciences.

 Three broad areas provide the foundation of interdisciplinary studies of the planets and satellites including the Earth: